 NMES-induced contractions force blood to move toward the heart.
-Along with its effect on venous flow, the added muscle activity that NMES produces creates a demand for oxygen-rich blood to flow into a contracting muscle and surrounding area.
+Along with this effect on venous flow, the added muscle activity that NMES produces creates a demand for oxygen-rich blood to flow into a contracting muscle and surrounding area.

 Relaxes Muscle Spasms

 Muscle spasms are involuntary muscle contractions that either put muscles into a state of constant tension or into erratic, pulsating contractions.
 NMES can calm muscle spasms and restore a more natural state of relaxation.

 Indications for NMES:

 - Retarding or preventing disuse atrophy